MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/troubleshoot-always-on-vpn.md

 ### Error code: 812

 - **Error description.** Can't connect to Always On VPN.
 The connection was prevented because of a policy configured on your RAS/VPN server.
 Specifically, the authentication method the server used to verify your user name and password may not match the authentication method configured in your connection profile.
-Please contact the administrator of the RAS server and notify him or her of this error.
+Notify the RAS server administrator about the error.

 - **Possible causes:**

-    - The typical cause of this error is that the NPS has specified an authentication condition that the client cannot meet.
+    - The typical cause of this error is that the NPS has specified an authentication condition that the client can't meet.
 For example, the NPS may specify the use of a certificate to secure the PEAP connection, but the client is attempting to use EAP-MSCHAPv2.

     - Event log 20276 is logged to the event viewer when the RRAS-based VPN server authentication protocol setting doesn't match that of the VPN client computer.